Misdemeanor Charges in Fort Walton Beach

 How serious is a Misdemeanor offense for military members?

 With force reduction in full force, the military will potentially use ANY criminal conviction as the basis for separation.
 At a minimum, a military member is facing a LOR (letter of reprimand) and possible rank reduction for any criminal charge, including a misdemeanor.
-If you have been charged with a misdemeanor in Fort Walton Beach, and you are in the military, call us right away so we can help protect your career.

 There are different options available that may result in your misdemeanor charge getting dismissed.
 The most common is pretrial diversion or deferred prosecution.
 These programs guarantee a full dismissal of all charges if the conditions are completed within the allotted time.